Thais love chatting, laughing, gossiping, maybe not too much discussing but to put it short love to talk to other people.

 - See also: 3 Most Popular Dating Sites in Thailand

-In this post I present you the three most popular messenger apps that almost 100% of Thai people who have a smartphone or iPad have installed and use on a daily basis.
+In this post I present you the three most popular messenger apps that almost 100% of Thai people who have a smartphone or tablet have installed and use on a daily basis.
 The great thing about them all is that they are free.

 1. LINE Messenger

-The success factor and why it is so popular in Thailand is because you can send “stickers” – great way to express emotions and Thais just love it and even spend money to always purchase new sets of sticker albums, obviously also to impress.
-There are even personal profile pages with status update functions they copied from facebook and Thais use that too.
-One cool feature of line is that you can do free calls as well as voice messages (which becomes more and more popular).
+The success factor and why it is so popular in Thailand are the “stickers” – a great way to express emotions and Thais just love it and even spend money to purchase new sets of sticker albums, obviously also to show off.
+There are even personal profile pages with status update functions like on Facebook and Thais use that too.
+One cool feature of LINE is that you can do free calls as well as voice messages (which become more and more popular).

 2. Facebook Messenger

-What I like about this app is that it shows the profile pictures of the people that have sent you a message in form of small circles right on your homescreen so you can decide which one to tap on and read and which one to tap one for longer and drag right into the recycle bin.
+What I like about this app is that it shows the profile pictures of the people that have sent you a message in form of small circles right on your home screen (on Android) so you can decide which one to tap on and read and which one to tap on for longer and drag right into the trash bin.

-Of course you don’t have to do that and can use the messaging tab in facebook but I found the separate messenger app more convenient for chatting – and so do Thai people.
+Of course you don’t have to do that and can use the messaging tab in Facebook, but I found the separate messenger app more convenient for chatting – and so do Thai people.

 3. WhatsApp Messenger

-However, if you take a certain group of the Thai population which are prostitutes and bar girls having Farang boyfriends, then of course she would use WhatsApp to chat with him as he is used to it from home.
+However, if you take a certain group of the Thai population which are prostitutes and bar girls who have Farang boyfriends, then of course they would use WhatsApp to chat with them as they are used to it from home.